govi4450/Disaster-Management-Relief-Using-Deep-Learning/README.md

-# 🌪️ Hurricane Disaster Damage Assessment using Deep Learning
+# 🌪️Disaster-Management-Relief using Deep Learning

 This project focuses on the detection and classification of hurricane-induced building damage using satellite imagery.
 Deep learning techniques, including transfer learning and custom CNN architectures, are used to identify and classify damaged vs. undamaged areas from aerial images.